World Languages

 French II Honors - Grades 9 -12 - Yearlong course

-This course will begin to prepare students for eventual placement in AP French Language.
+This course will begin to prepare students for eventual placement in the AP French Language and Culture course.
 Moving at a faster pace, grammar concepts and vocabulary will be covered in greater depth than in French II.
 Communication will be developed and enhanced through greater use of French in the classroom.
 In this intensive course, students will be expected to produce complex writing and oral communication.
-Students will learn through cooperative learning activities, listening and writing exercises, oral presentations and multi-media activities.
-Additionally, the course will give the students an appreciation for cultural differences and similarities, through reading and projects.
+Students will learn through cooperative learning activities, listening and writing exercises, oral presentations and multimedia activities.
+Additionally, the course will give the students an appreciation for cultural differences and similarities in francophone countries.
+This course is taught primarily in French.

 UC/CS approved course